 Throughout the majority of human civilization, the notion of gender differentiation was rarely questioned.
 It wasn’t until the onset of the feminist movement, itself a consequence of historical events, that American and broadly Western society started down the slippery slope of redefining the meaning of gender.

 Feminism was born in the late 19th and early 20th centuries as a movement that sought to grant women equal standing with men in terms of property rights, marriage contract, and legal status.
 This ‘first wave’ feminism became primarily focused on attaining women’s suffrage, culminating in the United States with the 19th Amendment to the Constitution which granted women the right to vote.
 Many first wave thinkers had higher aspirations regarding gender roles, but these plans had to wait until the sexual liberation of the 1960’s to be questioned in the form of the second wave of feminism.
 During this time, society began challenging established sexual norms and the focus shifted towards the reproductive rights of women.
 The specific issue of abortion went all the way to the Supreme Court in Roe v.
 Wade, with the court ruling that it was unconstitutional to institute laws preventing access to abortion services.
 Other laws pertaining to gender discrimination in the workforce were passed to ensure equal pay and equal hiring opportunities regardless of sex.
 Once legal victory was achieved, attention was turned towards changing culture at large.
 The 1990’s and early 2000’s saw the rise of third wave feminism which focused on awareness campaigns and dismantling the residual acceptance of gender roles.
 Individualism, pure freedom and total equality in all spheres became the end-game to the point where pornography and the sex industry became legitimate avenues for female empowerment.
-As feminism grew to encompass women of more diverse populations and minorities, the term ‘intersectionality’ was introduced to keep them all united under one banner despite competing and conflicting labels and identities.
+As feminism grew to encompass women of more diverse populations and minorities, ‘intersectionality’ was introduced to keep them all united under one banner despite competing and conflicting labels and identities.

 It is no coincidence that the feminist movement was able to take foothold around the time of the first World War, when many men were sent to fight and subsequently be killed in combat, leaving women with the task of entering the workforce and becoming primary providers.
 As such, many of the feminists’ demands made sense in the context of this social change.
 However, after the end of WWII, men returned home to realize that women weren’t content returning to their previous roles.
 Women were now free to come and go as they please, no longer confined to the homes of their fathers or husbands.
 This naturally led to a massive shift in the fabric of society; increased casual mixing of genders became commonplace, and again naturally, this heightened the sexual tension within the lives of the youth.
-Enticed by the availability of casual intercourse, previously limited due to difficulty of access, both men and women transgressed against the sanctity of marriage.
+Enticed by the availability of casual sexual intimacy, previously limited due to difficulty of access, both men and women transgressed against the sanctity of marriage.
 The usual consequence of fornication – unwanted pregnancy – was eliminated thanks to the advent of advanced birth control and easy access to abortion services.
-The mindset needed to accept this change – namely that any restriction of sexual desire is a form of oppression – meant that the project could not stop at heterosexual freedom.
+The mindset needed to accept this change – that any restriction of sexual desire is a form of oppression – meant that the project could not stop at heterosexual freedom.
 The next battleground had to be the liberation of homosexuality.
-People essentially convinced themselves that pure freedom was the road to happiness, and so it was only a matter of time before they began redefining every aspect of themselves to suit their desires.
-Thus, as a consequence of the feminist project which prized individualism above all else, we have found ourselves in a society pushing the notion of complete gender artificiality.
+People essentially convinced themselves that lifting the shackles of all desires was the road to happiness, and so it was only a matter of time before they began redefining every aspect of themselves to suit their whims.
+Thus, as a consequence of the feminist project, which prized individualism above all else, we have found ourselves in a society pushing the notion of complete gender artificiality.

 The question arises: how did advocating for women’s rights, a seemingly innocuous matter, give rise to such social degeneracy?
 The answer lies in the secular way that these rights were advocated for, and the assumptions that were adopted in order to attain their highly coveted political victories.